Tag Archives: water

 Half-mile South – Along the Los Gatos Creek Trail

-We all must walk a fine line between flexibility and consistency.
+Walk a fine line between flexibility & consistency.
 A strategist must have faith in his strategy and the courage to follow it through and still be open-minded enough to realize when a change of course is required.

 Garry Kasparov